Local History Index

 Catalyst for Terror: The Collapse of the Women's Prison in Kansas City

 The prison collapse is described as "one of the most fascinating but mysterious events of the Civil War on the Missouri-Kansas border" on August 13, 1863.
 Relates the story of the collapse of the women's...

 This account of the Centralia Massacre was written by James Clark of Moberly and according to this article was published in the "Moberly Monitor" in 1896.
 Mr. Clark states, "I have come to the conclusion...

 Charcoal portrait of Charles Fletcher Taylor (Fletch) dressed in suit coat, shirt, tie, and hat.
 Drawing is signed by the artist with "93" immediately below the signature.
 At the bottom right corner, "Fletcher...

 Charcoal portrait of Charles Sanders (Saunders) in suit coat, vest, shirt, and tie.
-The drawing is unsigned but attributed to A. L. Dillenbeck.
-At the bottom right corner, handwritten in black ink is "Chas....
+The drawing is unsigned but attributed to Anna Lee (Dillenbeck) Stacey.
+At the bottom right corner, handwritten in black...

 Civil War on the Missouri-Kansas Border

 The border warfare experienced between Kansas and Missouri in the decade before the Civil War is examined in this book.
 The author states his belief that the raids and atrocities committed by the Kansas...